beerdragon/procctrl/README.md

 To install the *procctrl* utility, use `make install` instead of `make check`.
 This must typically be run as `root` to write to the system folders.

+To build from source on Windows, there is a Visual Studio solution file.
+This has been tested with Visual Studio Express 2013 and contains configurations for both 32- and 64- bit architectures.
+A POM.XML file is provided which will work with `beerdragon/maven-native-packaging` to manage dependencies and publish a binary to the Maven repository for any other projects using Maven for dependency management that require access to this component.